MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/conversational-tabs.md

 ms.author: lomeybur
 ---

-# Create conversational tabs
+# Conversational sub-entities

 Conversational sub-entities provides a way to allow users to have conversations about sub-entities in your tab, such as specific task, patient, and sales opportunity, instead of discussing the entire tab, also known as entity.
 A traditional channel or configurable tab allows the user to have a conversation about a tab, but the user requires a more focused conversation.
-The requirement for a more focused conversation can arise either, if there is too much content to have a centralized discussion or the content changed over time, making the conversation irrelevant to the content being shown.
+The requirement for a more focused conversation can arise either, if there is too much content to have a centralized discussion or because the content changed over time, making the conversation irrelevant to the content being shown.
 Conversational sub-entities provides a much more focused conversation experience for dynamic tabs.

 Conversational sub-entities are only supported in channels.
-However, they can be used from a personal or static tab to create or continue conversations in tabs that are already pinned to a channel.
-The static tab is useful if you wish to provide one location for a user to view and access conversations happening across multiple channels.
+They can be used from a personal or static tab to create or continue conversations in tabs that are already pinned to a channel.
+The static tab is useful if you want to provide one location for a user to view and access conversations happening across multiple channels.

 ## Prerequisites